iamnbutler/gpui-tools/docs/gpui_tasks.md

 # GPUI Task Examples

-This document contains diverse examples of task spawning and entity update patterns in GPUI, extracted from the Zed codebase.
+This document contains diverse examples of task spawning and entity update patterns in GPUI.

+## Source Attribution

+Examples in this document are derived from the [Zed editor](https://github.com/zed-industries/zed) codebase.

+- Examples marked with `(GPL-3.0)` are from GPL-licensed crates (e.g., `assistant2`, `repl`)
+- Examples marked with `(Apache-2.0)` are from Apache-licensed crates (e.g., `gpui`, `editor`, `workspace`)
+- Please respect the original licensing when using these patterns

 ## Table of Contents